 * NarrowedItDownToTheGuyIRecognize: One episode features [[Series/TouchedByAnAngel Roma Downey]] and [[Series/FreeSpirit Corinne Bohrer]] as former sorority sisters of Amanda's, who are both suspects in the murder of a woman who was blackmailing them. [[spoiler:Corinne's character turns out to be the murderer.]]

-** Played with in "Discards," in which involves a group of ex-spies being hunted down, And shown on the main page, the guest stars played spies on TV... the killer is [[spoiler: played by Phil Morris, who also played a spy on TV - but in the 1980s on the revival of Mission: Impossible; he's the only one who didn't play a TV spy in the ''1960s''.]]
+** Played with in "Discards," in which involves a group of ex-spies being hunted down, As shown on the main page, the guest stars played spies on TV... and the killer is [[spoiler: played by Phil Morris, who also played a spy on TV - but in the 1980s on the revival of ''MissionImpossible''; he's the only one who didn't play a TV spy in the ''1960s''.]]

 ** One episode dealt with the subject of hospitals intentionally delaying medical treatment, letting people die so they can save money.